 If you experience mild backache or discomfort from lifting, you could sit on a chair and elevate your foot onto a stool.
 However, if it does not subside, you may need pain-relieving medications, for which a doctor’s consultation would be necessary (6).

-There are several alternative ways to move furniture, such as furniture carrying straps (dollies), disassembling removable parts from the furniture, and using a scaffold plank to maneuver items from height.
-However, little research has been done to determine its efficacy for pregnant women.
+There are several alternative ways to move furniture.
+Plan and enlist help from others, and consider using furniture carrying straps, sliders, or dollies to reduce the need for lifting.
+Disassemble any removable parts from furniture to make items lighter and easier to move.
+You can also use a scaffold plank to maneuver items from height.
+However, there is insufficient research to determine its efficacy for pregnant women.
 Therefore, it is advised to exercise caution before lifting or moving heavy furniture.

 You may be advised against lifting heavy objects or performing strenuous activities during your pregnancy.
 Moving furniture while pregnant may be difficult for some women but not for others.
 However, since every pregnancy is different, your health condition is the only indicator of what kind of activities you may perform.
 Therefore, to ensure safety, seek your doctor’s opinion on the weight restrictions and other care measures you should be taking.
 Consider any medical conditions, such as backache or pregnancy complications, understand your body’s limits, and maintain good posture while lifting anything.
 Even if your health condition is good, it is advisable to ask for help moving furniture when pregnant.